Gaining Confidence in Prague

 Live and Learn

-As it becomes mid-semester at Prague College, I feel I am completely immersed in the culture and customs of the Czech people.
+As it becomes mid-semester at Prague City University, I feel I am completely immersed in the culture and customs of the Czech people.
 Although I do not know all rituals in which to follow, I feel that I have a pretty good grasp on how to fit in and not come off as a tourist or a foreigner.
 Living in Czech Republic for the last two months have made me want to further my travels to new countries and destinations to see what other skills I can develop.
 If I wouldn’t have moved to Prague for this semester, I never would have gotten over my fear of living in foreign places.
 I am eternally grateful for this experience and getting over the “hump” and I hope I can continue to travel and experiment with foreign countries in my future.
 Living in Prague has sparked a travel bug and my curiosity for the world.
 This experience has inspired me to pursue jobs (and any opportunities) abroad or in any area which is foreign to me.

 Cassidy Ward is a Digital Technology and Culture major at Washington State University and studied abroad with IFSA on the Reimagining Europe program in Prague, Czech Republic in Spring 2018.